MBWF/feridometro/README.md

 If Everything is Good Then It Should Work, but let me new if something else happens

-Made with ❤️ by Márcio⚡
+Made with ❤️ by Gabriel⚡